MicrosoftDocs/cpp-docs/docs/ide/ide-and-tools-for-visual-cpp-development.md

 ## Deploy completed applications

-You deploy a UWP app to customers through the Windows Store through the **Project** > **Store** menu option.
+You deploy a UWP app to customers through the Microsoft Store through the **Project** > **Store** menu option.
 Deployment of the CRT is handled automatically behind the scenes.
 For more information, see [Selling Apps](http://go.microsoft.com/fwlink/p/?LinkId=262280).

 When you deploy a native C++ desktop application to another computer, you must install the application itself and any library files that the application depends on.
 There are three ways to deploy the Universal C++ runtime (UCRT) with an application: central deployment, local deployment, or static linking.
 For more information, see [Deploying Desktop Applications](../ide/deploying-native-desktop-applications-visual-cpp.md).